2018 Meath Senior Football Championship: From S.F.C.

-Participating Teams
+Participating teams

 The teams taking part in the 2018 Meath Senior Football Championship are:

 Group stage

-There are three groups of six teams called Group A, B and C. The 2 top finishers in each group and the third-place finisher in Group A will qualify for the quarter finals.
-The third placed teams in Group B and C will qualify for a Preliminary Quarter Final, with the winner earning a place in last eight.
-The bottom finishers of each group will qualify for the Relegation Play-off.
+There were three groups of six teams called Group A, B and C. The 2 top finishers in each group and the third-place finisher in Group A qualified for the quarter-finals.
+The third placed teams in Group B and C will qualified for a Preliminary Quarter-final, with the winner earning a place in last eight.
+The bottom finishers of each group qualified for the Relegation Play-off.
 The draw for the group stages of the championship were made on 6 March 2017 with the games commencing on the weekend of 20 May 2017.